-A development strategy in keeping with the challenge must be based on the guarantee of access to land and to the means if its use to all peasants, as equally as possible.
+A development strategy in keeping with the challenge must be based on the guarantee of access to land and to the means of its use to all peasants, as equally as possible.
 Yet the necessary progress of productivity of peasant family agriculture does need industries to support it.
-Industrialisation therefore cannot be escaped from, but its patterns should not reproduce those of capitalism, which generates growing inequalities and ecological devastation.
-Programs that substitute to the inventing of new patterns of industrialisation so called foreign aid, associated with empty discourses (good governance, alleviating poverty) are nothing but the continuation of colonial discourses.
-The real objective of imperialism is to marginalize peoples.
-For imperialism African natural resources (oil, minerals, land) are important, not African peoples who represent rather an obstacle to the plunder of resources.

-Simultaneously such a choice of principle facilitates integrating in the overall scheme patterns of policies ensuring national food security, an indispensable condition for a country to be an active member of the global community, enjoying the indispensable margin of autonomy and negotiating capacity.

-At regional and global levels it implies international agreements and policies, moving away from the doctrinaire liberal principles ruling the WTO, imaginative and specific to different areas, since they have to take into consideration specific issues and concrete historical and social conditions.
+Industrialization therefore cannot be escaped from, but its patterns should not reproduce those of capitalism, which generates growing inequalities and ecological devastation.
+Simultaneously, such a choice of principle facilitates integrating in the overall scheme patterns of policies ensuring national food security, an indispensable condition for a country to be an active member of the global community, enjoying the indispensable margin of autonomy and negotiating capacity.
+At regional and global levels it implies international agreements and policies, imaginative and specific to different areas, since they have to take into consideration specific issues and concrete historical and social conditions.

-'The environment', or the socialist perspective of use value?
-The ecological question and so-called sustainable development
+'The Environment', or the Socialist Perspective of Use Value?
+The Ecological Question and So-called Sustainable Development

 Here too, the point of departure is an acknowledgement of a real problem, the destruction of the natural environment and, at last resort, the survival of life on the planet, which has been brought about by the logic of capital accumulation.
 Here, too, the question dates back to the 1970s, more precisely the Stockholm Conference of 1972.
 But for a long time it was a minor issue, marginalized by all the dominant discourses and the practices of economic management.
-The question has only been put forward as a new central plank in the dominating strategy relatively recently.
+The question has only been put forward relatively recently as a new central plank in the dominating strategy.

-Taking into account use value (of which the ecological footprint constitutes the first good example) implies that socialism must be "ecological", cannot be anything but ecological.
-As Altvater has observed "Solar socialism" or "No socialism" (Altvater 2008).

-In the time of Marx he did not However, it also implies that it is impossible for any capitalist system whatsoever, even "reformed", to take it into account, as we shall see later.

-only suspected the existence of this problem.
-He had already formulated a rigorous distinction between value and wealth, which were confused by vulgar economics.
-He said explicitly that capitalist accumulation destroyed the natural bases on which it was founded: human beings (the alienated, exploited, dominated and oppressed worker) and the land

-(symbol of the natural wealth given to humanity).
+Taking into account use value (of which the ecological footprint constitutes the first good example) implies that socialism must be 'ecological', cannot be anything but ecological.
+As Altvater (2008) has observed, 'Solar socialism' or 'No socialism'.
+However, it also implies that it is impossible for any capitalist system whatsoever, even 'reformed', to take it into account, as we shall see later.
+Marx did not only suspect the existence of this problem, he had already formulated a rigorous distinction between value and wealth, which were confused by vulgar economics.
+He said explicitly that capitalist accumulation destroyed the natural bases on which it was founded: human beings (the alienated, exploited, dominated, and oppressed worker) and the land (symbol of the natural wealth given to humanity).
 And whatever the limits of this expression, as always a prisoner of its epoch, it is nonetheless true that it shows a lucid awareness of the problem (beyond that of intuition), which should be recognized.
 It is therefore regrettable that the ecologists of our era have not read Marx.
-It would have enabled them to carry their propositions further, to understand their revolutionary impact better and even, obviously, go beyond Marx himself on the subject.
+It would have enabled them to carry their propositions further, to understand their revolutionary impact better, and even, obviously, go beyond Marx himself on the subject.
 This deficiency of modern ecology makes it easier for it to be taken over by the vulgar economics that is in a dominant position in the contemporary world.
-This take-over is already under way - even well advanced.
+This takeover is already under way-even well advanced.